-To realise greater efficiencies we need to review our operating model and duty systems to build in flexibility, reconfiguring resources to where and when they are needed most today.
+To realise greater efficiencies, we need to review our operating model and duty systems to build in flexibility, reconfiguring resources to where and when they are needed most today.
 Our people, partners and communities will be fully consulted about any changes we propose.

 We also need to take further steps to reconsider the role of firefighters in today's society.
-Using our widely dispersed resources to support our partners, and increase life chances in roles such as emergency medical response, we could significantly contribute to improving a wider range of community outcomes.
+Using our widely dispersed resources to support our partners, and increase life chances in roles such as responding to Out of Hospital Cardiac Arrests, we could significantly contribute to improving a wider range of community outcomes.